matveynator/netchan/README.md

 }
 ```

-Their names are always from the point of view of the **task owner**, the side that creates and dispatches the task:
+The names here are from the point of view of the **task owner**, the side that creates and dispatches the task:

 ```text
 Task Owner                         Worker